 “Citizens Against Government Waste is Washington's leading opponent of pork-barrel spending.”- Washington Post

 Prime Cuts 2014 can serve as a valuable resource for paring down a bloated federal budget.
 No area of government spending is spared.
-For example, the document proposes eliminating the Market Access Program (MAP), which aims to help agricultural producers promote U.S. products overseas.
-However, MAP is really a corporate welfare program that funnels millions of dollars to large, profitable corporations.
+For example, the report proposes eliminating the Market Access Program (MAP), which aims to help agricultural producers promote U.S. products overseas.
+However, MAP is a really a corporate welfare program that funnels millions of dollars to large, profitable corporations and trade associations that can well afford to pay for their own ads.
 Eliminating MAP would save taxpayers $1 billion over five years.

-By following the blueprint provided by CAGW’s Prime Cuts 2013, wasteful government spending can be cut and the nation can start on a path toward fiscal sanity.
-Prime Cuts 2013 is essential reading for taxpayers, the media, and legislators alike.
+By following the blueprint provided by CAGW’s Prime Cuts 2014, wasteful government spending can be cut and the nation can start on a path toward fiscal sanity.
+Prime Cuts 2014 is essential reading for taxpayers, the media, and legislators alike.